 I’m fully aware I’m biassed but getting adjusted by your chiropractor or osteopath really can make all the difference.
 Many women are told the back pain in pregnancy is ‘normal’.
 This just isn’t true!
 It may be common but it is not normal.
 During pregnancy the body goes through so many changes.

 Your centre of gravity changes, the hormone relaxin loosens many of your ligaments.
 This affects around the pelvis, your lower back curve increases and your head and neck tend to tilt forward.
 There is plenty we can do as chiropractors to help balance the pelvis and spine and try to combat the strain on the spine from the change in centre of gravity.
-The research also backs us up and says chiropractic during pregnancy can reduce both labour time and the need for intervention.

 Many women, when pregnant, can feel worried about exercising during pregnancy and are unsure of what is safe.
 Although everyone is different it’s worth talking to your GP before increasing exercise.
 In general as long as the exercise is something your body is used to, it is something you can continue with.
 For example if you are a marathon runner, you can continue running.
 However, if you have never run before, training for a 10km isn’t a great idea.